Navigating a 5150 Hold for Minors: A Guide for Parents

 What Your Child is Experiencing and How They Might Be Feeling

-Know that your child is safe.
-This is the most important thing right now.
-Also, it is important to recognize that your child is likely not thinking clearly.
+Know that your child is safe - this is the most important thing right now.
+It is also important to recognize that your child is likely not thinking clearly.
 They are probably having a hard time seeing the big picture and often don’t understand how to help themselves.

 Your child is most likely feeling isolated and may not see how others could help them through their struggles.
 They may take their emotions out on you or other loved ones.
 This is normal and not something to be alarmed by.
 Your child may not understand why they are being forced into involuntary hospitalization.
 Chances are they are not being completely rational and could be hyper-focused on getting out of their current situation.